 - Follow Directions on the bottle for setting prior to washing!
 (72 hours wait time and wash inside out)

 On the back of one of the tee shirts, I made a galaxy.
 I used the stencil to create part of it then added to it.
 I wanted it to look like flying through the galaxy.
 I used the Americana Tie Dye stencil.
 Then expanded on design.

 Although the stencil is taped down you really need to hold it in place as you work on it.
 See image above, I am holding down with one hand and work in small areas.

 Then move on painting sections to until done.
-For stenciling I used a stencil sponge.
-Let it dry and go over with more paint and a dry brush to give it a warp speed affect by swirling fabric paint in short circular motions around the tee shirt.
+For stenciling, I used a stencil sponge.
+Let it dry and go over with more paint and a dry brush to give it a warp speed effect by swirling fabric paint in short circular motions around the tee shirt.
 Many times I don’t wash in between colors to give it a more blended look.
-Be careful for blacks and browns though, these can get muddy looking very easily.
+Be careful with blacks and browns though, these can get muddy looking very easily.
 Wash in between those colors.
 Step back and look from far away.